 On the other hand, cross-selling is suggesting a draft beer to go with the pizza.
 After all, it’s pizza!
 Who doesn’t like pizza and beer?
 So that the cross-sell would be beer, the upsell would be a premium beer!
 The potential is huge, the combinations endless.

-Now you know the difference, here are our five top tips to ensure your staff are pros at upselling and cross-selling.
+Now you know the difference, here are our five top tips to ensure your staff is pros at upselling and cross-selling.

 Train your staff on which specific menu items have the highest and lowest profit margins.
 In an upselling situation, it’s important to know how these interact to help achieve better profit margins.
 Increased sales are always great but being able to maximize profit doesn’t hurt either!